 - Promotion fields

-Before you create a custom risk rule, decide when you want to trigger the rule.
-This can be before or after authorization.
+Before you create a custom risk rule, decide when you want to trigger the rule: before or after authorization.

 When you create a risk rule that triggers after authorization, you can take additional details from the authorization response into consideration.
 Examples of details that are available after authorization are the AVS response, the CVC response, or the liability shift status.